NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/testing enhancements/Mutta. A novel tool for E2E web mutation testing.md

 In real world applications, [[E2E (end-to-end) testing]] is performed to assure the correctness of several interaction flows.
 With time and resources constraints, it is essential to have ==a method to select which test suits to use, and which framework to rely on, finding a trade-off between execution time and ability to detect bugs==.

-[[Mutation testing]] is a technique used for many years to evaluate the effectiveness of tests in detecting bugs.
+[[mutation testing]] is a technique used for many years to evaluate the effectiveness of tests in detecting bugs.

 Mutta (*automatic MUTator for web E2E Test Automation*) is a tool developed to qualify E2E test suits.
 It basically tests the E2E tests.